 The Pavement Management System is an extremely effective management tool.
 Since its selection of projects is based on hard data, the possibility of biased judgment is reduced.
 County officials can readily understand the report produced by the system, thereby greatly facilitating their decision making process.

 Current Pavement Condition

 An analysis of the overall pavement condition of county roads can be performed with the pavement management system and compared to Oregon State Highway Division standards.
-For 2016 the condition of paved roads in Jackson County is depicted in the following pie chart:
+For 2017 the condition of paved roads in Jackson County was:

 By conducting yearly condition assessments, county managers can determine whether they are gaining or losing ground in their efforts to provide high quality paved roads to all who use them.